 Common Questions Pertaining to Anonymity

-Three anonymity-related questions frequently present themselves: (1) how can I hold title to property without revealing that I am the true party in interest (this question has to do with status of title—where does true ownership reside)?
+Three anonymity-related questions frequently present themselves: (1) How can I hold title to property without revealing that I am the true party in interest (this question has to do with status of title—where does true ownership reside)?
 (2) How can I transfer property held in my personal name to my LLC without showing that it came from me (this pertains to chain of title—what is the recorded link between seller and buyer)?
 (3) How can I blend anonymity features with the liability shield of an LLC in order to form an effective asset protection structure?

-When discussing anonymity, two important groups in the real estate world must be considered: county clerks, who maintain the real property records and whose job includes filing documents to reflect chain of title; and title companies, which examine and insure both the status of title and the chain of title.
+When discussing anonymity, two important groups in the real estate world must be considered: county clerks, who maintain the real property records and whose job includes recording documents to reflect chain of title; and title companies, which examine and insure both the status of title and the chain of title.
 Lenders also play a role, since it is impossible to get a loan if the chain of title is not in order.

 Status of Title

 Title to property can be held in a surprising variety of capacities—as an individual, a corporation, a limited liability company, a general or limited partnership, in a trust, and so forth—or as a combination of any of the foregoing.
 Property law is flexible in this respect.
-What if an investor wants to hold 50% of title in his or her personal name, 25% in an LLC, and the remaining 25% in a family living trust?
+What if an investor wants to hold 50% of title in a personal name, 25% in an LLC, and the remaining 25% in a family living trust?
 No problem.
-Whether or not it is wise to structure ownership in such a way is another matter.
+Whether or not it is wise to structure ownership in such a way is another matter (It’s not).

 Note that it is possible to purchase, own, and convey property without recording transfer documents.
-There is no law or requirement that all deeds must be recorded.
-It is likewise possible to purchase, own, and convey property without ever buying a policy of title insurance or entering the offices of a title company.
+There is no law or requirement that deeds must be recorded.
+It is likewise possible to purchase, own, and convey property without ever buying a policy of title insurance or entering the offices of a title company or lender.
 But the reality is that unrecorded interests are difficult to sell.
 How would a prospective buyer verify the seller’s ownership?
 Also, buyers in the real world often want title insurance, and their lenders will, by law, require it.
 Title insurance demands a sound chain of title.

 Chain of Title

 There is no effective method of defeating, ignoring, or bypassing the chain of title.
 Each link in the chain of title is represented by a deed or other conveyance recorded in the county clerk’s office—and one cannot break the chain and still preserve one’s status as record owner.
-A broken link equals questionable title.
-Questionable title equals unsellable property.
+A broken link equals questionable title, and questionable title equals unsellable property.

 So what is the response to the question posed above, “How can I transfer property held in my personal name to my LLC (or other entity or person) without showing that it came from me?”
 The answer is that you cannot, at least not if you are going to be deeding the property to the LLC outright—as opposed, for instance, to using a more creative approach.

-One alternative is to arrange for the property to pass through one or more intermediate transfers so that its origin is progressively more remote in the chain.
+One alternative is to arrange for the property to pass through intermediate transfers so that its origin is progressively more remote in the chain.
 The more these intermediate transfers have the appearance of bona fide sales for monetary consideration, the more likely the original transferor is to remain in the background, beyond immediate scrutiny.
 However, this is only a way of stretching out the chain of title but not eliminating it.
 Again, it is a question of relative rather than absolute anonymity.

-Another alternative would be to deed the property into a trust which then privately transfers the beneficial interest in the trust to the LLC.
+Another alternative would be to deed the property into a trust which then privately transfers the beneficial interest in the trust to an LLC.
 This method has a drawback, however: there is now a trustee (an individual) who is exposed to lawsuits without the liability barrier provided by an LLC or corporation.

-Acquisition of real property begins with negotiation of the earnest money contract, which calls for the name and address of the buyer.
-Although earnest money contracts are not usually recorded, they can be the start of anonymity issues, since dealing with realtors, appraisers, inspectors, surveyors, title company personnel, and neighbors is often quite public and leaves an extensive paper trail.
-Also, people involved in the process inevitably gossip about pending transactions.
+Acquisition of real property begins with negotiation of an earnest money contract, which usually calls for the name and address of the buyer and seller.
+Although earnest money contracts are not usually recorded, they can be the start of anonymity issues since dealing with realtors, appraisers, inspectors, surveyors, title company personnel, and neighbors is often quite public and leaves a paper trail.
+Also, people involved in the process invariably communicate about pending transactions.

 Use of LLCs, Corporations, and Limited Partnerships as Transfer Vehicles

 Another method of achieving relative anonymity in the chain of title involves establishing a registered entity (an LLC, for example) that is filed with the Secretary of State.
-The first step, of course, is to establish the LLC; the second is to transfer the property to the entity; the third step involves transferring an interest in the entity to some third person or entity, accomplished by means of a “Sale and Assignment of LLC Membership Interest.”
-The LLC continues to own the asset, but the person owning the LLC will have changed.
-There would be nothing in the real property records (chain of title) or in the appraisal district records that reveals the principals who are now in control of the LLC.
+The first step, of course, is to establish the LLC; the second is to transfer the property to the entity; the third step involves transferring an interest in the entity to some third person or entity, accomplished by means of assignment of LLC membership interest.
+The LLC continues to own the asset, but the person owning the LLC has changed.
+There would be nothing in the real property records (chain of title) or in the appraisal district records that reveals the identity of the new principal.

-Note, however, that registered entities must file an annual Public Information Report with the Texas Comptroller listing the “name, title, and mailing address of each officer, director, member, general partner, or manager” (see Comptroller form 05-102).
-Eventually, therefore, someone truly determined to discover the real nature of the transfer may potentially do so by accessing the Comptroller’s records after the next annual PIR is filed.
-This vulnerability may be mitigated by using a trust and certain anonymity layering techniques including having an “authorized person” sign the PIR, a permitted practice.
+Note, however, that Texas registered entities must file an annual Public Information Report with the comptroller listing the “name, title, and mailing address of each officer, director, member, general partner, or manager” (See comptroller form 05-102).
+Eventually, therefore, someone truly determined to discover the real nature of the transfer may do so by accessing the comptroller’s records after the next annual PIR is filed.
+This vulnerability may be mitigated by using a trust along with layering techniques, including having a generic “authorized person” sign the PIR.

-Limited partnerships are also common anonymity structures, particularly in larger commercial and syndicated transactions.
-LPs are often set up as a group of corporations or LLCs with a shell entity acting as the general managing partner who is the only one shouldering general liability.
-Limited partner entities may be in turn owned by other entities.
-LPs are more expensive and elaborate structures that are typically used to buy office buildings and shopping malls.
+Limited partnerships can also be used as anonymity structures.
+These are often set up as a group of corporations or LLCs with a shell entity acting as the general managing partner who is the only one shouldering general liability.
+Limited partner entities may be in turn be owned by other entities.
+LPs are often used to buy office buildings, apartment complexes, and shopping malls.

-In order for a buyer to acquire property anonymously, title can be taken in the name of (for instance) the “ABC Trust” with no mention of a trustee.
-While county clerks have no problem accepting such deeds for filing, the problem is that a trust is not actually a legal entity that can hold title (even though trusts often act like legal entities in the real world).
+In order for a buyer to acquire property anonymously, title can be taken in the name of the “ABC Trust” (for instance) with no mention of a trustee.
+While county clerks have no problem accepting such deeds for filing, the problem is that a trust is not actually a legal entity that can hold title, even though trusts often act like legal entities in the real world.
 Why is this so?
-Because a trust is not an entity but a relationship, specifically a contractual relationship between trustor, trustee, and beneficiary, each with rights and duties as a consequence of that relationship.
-Anonymity trust techniques can work in a practical sense in the real world (and are frequently used as such), but they are still a dodge around academic law as it is taught in the classroom.
+Because a trust is not an entity but a relationship, specifically a contractual relationship between trustor and trustee, each with rights and duties as a consequence of that relationship.

-How to plan for this?
-One method is to arrange for the seller to execute two deeds: one that omits the name of the trustee along with a second one that includes the trustee’s name—but record only the first one for now.
+Given that a trust is not a true legal entity, this outcome is inevitable.
+The question is, how to plan for it?
+One method is to arrange early on for the seller to execute two deeds: one that omits the name of the trustee along with a second one that includes the trustee’s name—but record only the first one.
 The second deed should be held in reserve (a “deed in the drawer” technique) in anticipation of a future title company’s objections, ready to be produced and recorded at that later time.

-We neither encourage nor discourage the use of anonymity trusts of this type.
-They can certainly be effective.
-Just note that they are for aggressive investors who do not mind being lectured by a future title company on the subject of trusts not being legal entities, and then being required to re-deed the subject property before it can be sold with a title policy.
+The use of anonymity trusts in transactions is for aggressive investors who do not mind being lectured by a future title company on the subject of trusts not being legal entities, and then being required to re-deed the subject property using a deed that discloses the names of the trustees.
 But this may be just fine with an investor who has duly anticipated the issue, has his back-up deed ready to go, and has met his anonymity objectives during the investor’s period of ownership.

 Assumed Name Certificates (DBAs)

-Can property be deeded into a DBA as grantee?
+Can property be deeded into an assumed name as grantee?
 Does a DBA exist as an entity that can hold property?
-The answer is no. An assumed name filing is, after all, merely a public notice that a person or entity will be using a different front-name in business transactions.
-It does not in and of itself establish a new entity, nor is there the equivalent of a trust agreement behind it.
-The result is that use of a DBA alone to hold title to property likely means there has been no transfer at all.
-Title insurance would be unavailable for conveyances out of the DBA.
-So this practice should be avoided.
+The answer is no. An assumed name filing is merely public notice that a person or entity will be using a different front-name in business transactions.
+It does not establish a new entity.
+The result is that use of an assumed name as grantee in a deed likely means there has been no transfer at all.

-Having said the foregoing, it is nonetheless true that assumed names are highly useful devices in anonymity layering.
-As a rule, each LLC an investor owns should do as much business as possible through its DBA.
-A bank account should be opened in the DBA name and checks should be printed that way.
-Leases and contracts should be signed using the DBA.
-Even though research at the county clerk’s office may uncover underlying ownership behind the DBA, an assumed name is nonetheless an important part of the layering process.
+Assumed names are nonetheless useful devices for achieving relative anonymity.
+As a rule, an LLC owned by a real estate investor should do as much business as possible by and through its assumed name.
+A bank account should be opened that includes the DBA name, and checks should be printed that way.
+Leases and most contracts should be signed using the assumed name whenever possible.
+Even though research at the county clerk’s office may uncover underlying ownership behind the DBA, an assumed name is still an important part of the overall layering process.

-One option is to utilize an LLC as a beneficiary of a land trust.
-But what about a liability shield, a very important aspect of asset protection?
-While this approach may yield some anonymity benefits, the trustee is personally exposed—and this is the principal drawback of any trust, since persons acting as trustees are named individually in suits against the trust.
-This is one reason why no sensible lawyer will agree to act as trustee for a client’s investment trust).
+Clients occasionally ask their lawyers to create a trust with their LLC as beneficiary.
+But what about a liability shield, an essential aspect of asset protection?
+While this approach may yield some anonymity benefits, the trustee is personally exposed—and this is the main drawback of any trust, since persons acting as trustees are named individually in suits against the trust (This is the reason no sensible lawyer will agree to act as trustee for a client’s investment trust).
 In this scenario, the trust and the trustee are outside of the LLC’s liability barrier rather than within it.
 Special circumstances would need to apply to make this approach worth the risk.

 Information in this article is provided for general educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is retained and expressly retained in writing to do so.